 5 Key Challenges to Building a Supply Chain With Environmental Sustainability in Mind

-Managing a supply chain with sustainability in mind is a massive undertaking.
-Much of the work requires course-correcting or shifting processes that have been decades long in the making.
-That said, the importance of sustainability in supply chain management should not be underestimated.
-Beyond meeting goals of the higher good and environmentally conscious practices, there is real money and time to be recovered when sustainable systems are in play.
+That said, the importance of supply chain sustainability should not be underestimated.
+Beyond meeting goals of the higher good and environmentally conscious practices, there is real money and time to be recovered when sustainable supply chains are in play.

 Most companies are somewhere along this journey, and at every stage are facing one of these five key challenges to creating sustainable supply chains.